gauravhadavale07/gauravhadavale07/README.md

 ### 🧠 Research Motivation

-I am an undergraduate researcher driven by a single question:
+I am an undergraduate student who is driven by a single question:

 > **“What internal mechanism caused the model to make this prediction?”**